redlibrarian/redlibrarian.github.io/_posts/2016-05-10-public-libraries-history-state.markdown

 controls and the party which is controlled.

-The public library became institutionally enshrined first in England, in the public libraries Act of 1851 [link].
+The public library became institutionally enshrined first in England, in the [Public Libraries Act of 1850](https://en.wikipedia.org/wiki/Public_Libraries_Act_1850).
 The year is not accidental.
-The English capitalist class (or bourgeoisie) was the most advanced in Europe, having demolished Feudalism 150 years before the French Revolution, in the English Civil War of the 1640s (now known as the War of the Three Kingdoms).
+The English capitalist class (bourgeoisie) was the most advanced in Europe, having demolished Feudalism 150 years before the French Revolution, in the English Civil War of the 1640s (now known as the War of the Three Kingdoms).
 In raising arms against the king, Cromwell and Parliament inaugurated the primacy of capital in Britain.
-By 1848, when the bourgeoisie consolidated power through revolution in the rest of Europe, the British capitalist class was in complete control of the country’s society, culture, and politics, a fact confirmed by the Reform Act of 1849 [link].
-The period 1848-1851 saw the consolidation of power by capital across Europe (cf. Hobsbawm, *The Age of Capital*), and it is in this context that public libraries were endowed with political legitimacy.
+By 1848, when the bourgeoisie consolidated power through revolution in the rest of Europe, the British capitalist class was in complete control of the country’s society, culture, and politics, a fact confirmed by the [Reform Act of 1832](https://en.wikipedia.org/wiki/Reform_Act_1832).
+The period 1848-1851 saw the consolidation of power by capital across Europe (cf. Eric Hobsbawm, *The Age of Capital*), and it is in this context that public libraries were endowed with political legitimacy.

-The Mechanics’ Institutes did provide a model for public libraries, but their social function was completely different.
+The Mechanics’ Institutes *did* provide a model for public libraries, but their social function was completely different.
 The bourgeoisie – which included intellectuals and specialists at the upper-end of the working class – used Mechanics’ Institutes not only for self-education,